Atlanta Hawks, LLC: Turner connection

-Although Ted Turner is not a part of this group, there are many connections to him: Beau Turner is his youngest son, J. Rutherford Seydel is one of his children in-law, Michael Gearon Sr. was the general manager (1977–79), president (1977–1986) and chairman of the board (1986–2004) of the Atlanta Hawks while Turner was their owner, and Seretean was also a former president and general manager of the Hawks (1975–77) and a former board member of Turner Broadcasting System.
+Although Ted Turner is not a part of this group, there are many connections to him: Beau Turner is his youngest son, J. Rutherford Seydel is his son-in-law, Michael Gearon Sr. was the general manager (1977–79), president (1977–1986) and chairman of the board (1986–2004) of the Atlanta Hawks while Turner was their owner, and Seretean was also a former president and general manager of the Hawks (1975–77) and a former board member of Turner Broadcasting System.